Where Memories Go

 ‘Brave, compassionate, tender and honest’ Metro

 This book began as an attempt to hold on to my witty, storytelling mother with the one thing I had to hand.
 Words.
 Then, as the enormity of the social crisis my family was part of began to dawn, I wrote with the thought that other forgotten lives might be nudged into the light along with hers.
-Dementia is one of the greatest social, medical, economic, scientific, philosophical and moral challenges of our times.
-I am a reporter.
-It became the biggest story of my life.’
+Dementia is one of the greatest social, medical, economic, scientific, philosophical and moral challenges of our times.’
 Sally Magnusson

 Sad and funny, wise and honest, Where Memories Go is a deeply intimate account of insidious losses and unexpected joys in the terrible face of dementia, and a call to arms that challenges us all to think differently about how we care for our loved ones when they need us most.